iSEE-Laboratory/CVPR24_ATBA/README.md

 ## Data

-The datasets can be download in [Link](https://drive.google.com/drive/folders/1bOvo2g05gI0jArgN_vznxSg_ns32NDbd?usp=sharing), and please put them into the ``./data`` folder.
+The datasets can be download in [Link](https://drive.google.com/drive/folders/1bOvo2g05gI0jArgN_vznxSg_ns32NDbd?usp=sharing).
+Please create a ``./data`` folder and put them in.
 Note that this link does not include the features.
 Please download the features from the following links and put them into the ``features`` subfolder of each dataset:

 - Breakfast: We use the features of MS-TCN.
 [Link](https://github.com/yabufarha/ms-tcn).
 - Hollywood: The features are extracted by us.
 [Link](https://drive.google.com/drive/folders/1bOvo2g05gI0jArgN_vznxSg_ns32NDbd?usp=sharing).